King's Ely: The Osmond Lecture

-'Name on a Brick' tradition

-Every year, Sixth Form leavers are given the opportunity to carve their name into a brick of their choice around the school site, allowing each student to leave a physical mark of their time at the school.

-Sword and Dagger Ely Scheme competition

-The annual Sword and Dagger competition is a competition where the boys and girls senior houses compete to be the fastest in teams of 6 to go around the school assault course.
-Years 9 and 10 compete for the Dagger prizes, with a mounted dagger being awarded to the fastest boys and fastest girls house.
-The same system applies for Years 11-13 but they instead compete for the Sword Prizes, with a mounted sword being awarded in a similar fashion to the Dagger Competition.

 Martin-Doyle Endurance Challenge

-The annual Martin-Doyle Endurance Challenge is a gruelling endurance competition where each house nominates a team of two pupils to compete in a series of mentally and physically challenging competitions involving a 5 km run, 3 km canoe, climbing, memory challenge, tyre flip, assault course, swimming.
+The annual Martin-Doyle Endurance Challenge is an endurance competition where each house nominates a team of two pupils to compete in a series of mentally and physically challenging competitions involving a 5 km run, 3 km canoe, climbing, memory challenge, tyre flip, assault course, swimming.
 The competition is named in memory of Kit Martin-Doyle who was one of the founders of the Ely Scheme Outdoor Education Program.
 In 2015 the competition, along with the wider Ely Scheme Initiative, was the subject of an article by The Telegraph as an example of the benefits of outdoor education initiatives.